necolab-ugr/ncpi/examples/README.md

 ### 🔵 `simulation/`

 > **Note:** To run examples that include simulations of the LIF network model (e.g., in `example_full_pipeline.py`),
 > the [NEST simulator](https://nest-simulator.readthedocs.io/) must be installed.
-> If you're using Conda or Docker, you can install a pre-built NEST package with:
+You can install a pre-built NEST
+> package with:
 >
 > ```bash
 > conda install -c conda-forge nest-simulator=3.8
 > ```
 >
-> Similarly, to compute field potentials, the [`LFPykernels`](https://github.com/LFPy/LFPykernels) package must be installed via pip:
+> Similarly, to compute field potentials, the [`LFPykernels`](https://github.com/LFPy/LFPykernels) package must be
+> installed via pip:
 >
 > ```bash
 > pip install LFPykernels
+> ```
+>  If you encounter a binary incompatibility between your installed NumPy and scikit-learn packages after installing NEST—
+> for example, an error like *numpy.dtype size changed, may indicate binary incompatibility.
+Expected 96 from C header,
+> got 88 from PyObject*—you can resolve it by force-reinstalling both packages:
+>
+> ```bash
+> pip uninstall scikit-learn numpy -y
+> pip install scikit-learn==1.3.2 numpy
 > ```

 #### Figures Generation (`Hagen_model/figures/`)